HsecCx/workshop1/lab5_aspm/index.md

 - __Release Decisions__: Review overall application risk posture
 - __Security Reviews__: Use ASPM as a comprehensive security dashboard

+{: .note }
+ASPM provides the "big picture" view that helps you understand not just individual vulnerabilities, but how they collectively impact your application's security posture.
+This holistic approach enables better decision-making and more effective risk management.

 ## Key Takeaways

 - __ASPM provides holistic risk management__ by aggregating findings across all security scanners